Editorial by Industrial Quick Search

 Percent Open Area

-The percent open area of a wire mesh cloth is calculated from the opening width or dimension (W1) between adjacent parallel wires.
-If the wire cloth has square openings, then the opening area is equal to W1 X W1.
-If the mesh has a rectangular pattern, then the area is calculated based on W1 x W2.
+The percent open area of wire mesh cloth is determined from the width or dimension (W1) of the openings between adjacent parallel wires.
+For mesh with square openings, the opening area is calculated as W1 × W1.
+For meshes with rectangular openings, the area is calculated using W1 × W2.

 The percent open area is calculated by dividing open area by the total area of the wire cloth.
 In summary: